lkingsford/AtlasWarriors/README.md

 Atlas Warriors is a Roguelike Game primarily developed by Lachlan Kingsford of www.nerdygentleman.com.

-You can financially support the development of this project at the moment by paypal donation to lachlan@nerdygentleman.com or bitcoin donation to 14PgnsEcgqgSrCFxTjVvczfu5Fyh85hjbU
+You can financially support the development of this project at the moment by pledgie at https://pledgie.com/campaigns/27179 , paypal donation to lachlan@nerdygentleman.com or bitcoin donation to 14PgnsEcgqgSrCFxTjVvczfu5Fyh85hjbU

 The game is designed from the outset to be in some ways a minimalist roguelike, taking inspiration from Brogue.
 Every monster must fight differently and have a unique purpose.